 by Sidney Goldstein

 Copyright © 2002 by Golden Aura Publishing

 Today I watched the film Hoosiers for maybe

-the 5th time always in bits and pieces.
+the 5th time in bits and piece.
 I'm always touched when

-the main character in a film is a big time underdog who overcomes
+the main character in a film is an underdog who overcomes

 tremendous odds to succeed.
 If you haven't seen the film, Hoosiers